 - Applications.
-With VDSL in place, you can run high bandwidth applications like Skype, YouTube or online backup smoothly with virtually no lag.
+With VDSL in place, you can run high bandwidth applications like Skype, YouTube, or online backup smoothly with virtually no lag.

 - Price.
 There is not much variation in the price of both types of internet connections.
 This is true where a number of service providers offer these services.
 The higher competition must be the reason for this!
 (I upgraded from ADSL to VDSL (30 Mbps) connection in the same plan as the earlier ADSL.)

 - Signal loss.
-The signal strength of both ADSL and VDSL reduces as the distance of copper wire between the user and switching station increases.
-But in comparison to ADSL, VDSL signal attenuates more quickly.
+The signal strength of both ADSL and VDSL reduces as the distance of copper wire between the user and the switching station increases.
+But in comparison to ADSL, the VDSL signal attenuates more quickly.